 - 1. Disable any block protections by writing FPROT.
 FPROT can be written only with background debug commands, not from application software. - 2.
-Mass erase FLASH if necessary. - 3.
-Blank check FLASH.
-Provided FLASH is completely erased, security is disengaged until the next reset.
+Mass erase flash if necessary. - 3.
+Blank check flash.
+Provided flash is completely erased, security is disengaged until the next reset.
 To avoid returning to secure mode after the next reset, program NVOPT so SEC01:SEC00 = 1:0.

-4.8 FLASH Registers and Control Bits
+4.7 Flash Registers and Control Bits

-The FLASH module has nine 8-bit registers in the high-page register space.
-Two locations (NVOPT, NVPROT) in the nonvolatile register space in FLASH memory are copied into corresponding high-page control registers (FOPT, FPROT) at reset.
-There is also an 8-byte comparison key in FLASH memory.
-Refer to Table 4-4 and Table 4-5 for the absolute address assignments for all FLASH registers.
+The flash module has nine 8-bit registers in the high-page register space, two locations (NVOPT, NVPROT) in the nonvolatile register space in flash memory are copied into corresponding high-page control registers (FOPT, FPROT) at reset.
+There is also an 8-byte comparison key in flash memory.
+Refer to Table 4-3 and Table 4-4 for the absolute address assignments for all flash registers.
 This section refers to registers and control bits only by their names.
-A Freescale Semiconductor-provided equate or header file is normally used to translate these names into the appropriate absolute addresses.
+A Freescale Semiconductor-provided equate or header file normally is used to translate these names into the appropriate absolute addresses.

-4.8.1 FLASH Clock Divider Register (FCDIV)
+4.7.1 Flash Clock Divider Register (FCDIV)

 Bit 7 of this register is a read-only flag.
-DIV Bits 6:0 may be read at any time but can be written only one time.
+Bits 6:0 may be read at any time but can be written only one time.
 Before any erase or programming operations are possible, write to this register to set the frequency of the clock for the nonvolatile memory system within acceptable limits.
-Table 4-8 shows the appropriate values for PRDIV8 and DIV for selected bus frequencies.

 Figure 4-5.
-FLASH Clock Divider Register (FCDIV)
+Flash Clock Divider Register (FCDIV)

-Table 4-7.
+Table 4-6.
 FCDIV Register Field Descriptions

 Field Description 7 DIVLD Divisor Loaded Status Flag - When set, this read-only status flag indicates that the FCDIV register has been written since reset.
 Reset clears this bit and the first write to this register causes this bit to become set regardless of the data written.
-O FCDIV has not been written since reset; erase and program operations disabled for FLASH.
-1 FCDIV has been written since reset; erase and program operations enabled for FLASH.
-6 PRDIV8 Prescale (Divide) FLASH Clock by 8 0 Clock input to the FLASH clock divider is the bus rate clock.
-1 Clock input to the FLASH clock divider is the bus rate clock divided by 8.
-5:0 DIV Divisor for FLASH Clock Divider - The FLASH clock divider divides the bus rate clock (or the bus rate clock divided by 8 if PRDIV8 = 1) by the value in the 6-bit DIV field plus one.
-The resulting frequency of the internal FLASH clock must fall within the range of 200 kHz to 150 kHz for proper FLASH operations.
-Program/Erase timing pulses are one cycle of this internal FLASH clock which corresponds to a range of 5 μs to 6.7 μs.
+0 FCDIV has not been written since reset; erase and program operations disabled for flash.
+1 FCDIV has been written since reset; erase and program operations enabled for flash.
+6 PRDIV8 Prescale (Divide) flash Clock by 8 0 Clock input to the flash clock divider is the bus rate clock.
+1 Clock input to the flash clock divider is the bus rate clock divided by 8.
+5:0 DIV Divisor for flash Clock Divider - The flash clock divider divides the bus rate clock (or the bus rate clock divided by 8 if PRDIV8 = 1) by the value in the 6-bit DIV field plus one.
+The resulting frequency of the internal flash clock must fall within the range of 200 kHz to 150 kHz for proper flash operations.
+Program/Erase timing pulses are one cycle of this internal flash clock which corresponds to a range of 5 μ s to 6.7 μ s.
 The automated programming logic uses an integer number of these pulses to complete an erase or program operation.
 See Equation 4-1 and Equation 4-2.

-if PRDIV8 = 0 -

-$$f{FCLK} = f{Bus} \div (DIV + 1)$$
+if PRDIV8 = 0 - $f{FCLK} = f{Bus} \div (DIV + 1)$ Eqn.
+4-1 --- ----------

-Eqn.
-4-1

-if PRDIV8 = 1 -

-$$f{FCLK} = f{Bus} \div (8 \times (DIV + 1))$$
+$$\text{if PRDIV8} = 1 - f{\text{FCLK}} = f{\text{Bus}} \div (8 \times (\text{DIV} + 1))$$ Eqn.

-Eqn.
 4-2

-Table 4-8 shows the appropriate values for PRDIV8 and DIV for selected bus frequencies.
+Table 4-7 shows the appropriate values for PRDIV8 and DIV for selected bus frequencies.